-Especially, Islamic law prohibits usury, the taking and giving of interest, also commonly called “riba” in Islamic sermon.
-Besides, Islamic law bans investing in trades that are accepted unlawful, or haraam- such as businesses that selling alcohol or pork, or businesses that producing media such as gossip columns or pornography, which are against to Islamic values.
+Especially, Islamic law prohibits usury, the taking and giving of interest, also commonly called “riba” in Islamic sermons.
+Besides, Islamic law bans investing in trades that are accepted as unlawful, or haraam- such as businesses that sell alcohol or pork, or businesses that produce media such as gossip columns or pornography, which are against Islamic values.

 Moreover, the Shariah prohibits what is called “Maysir” and “Gharar”.
-Maysir is included in contracts in which the ownership of a goods depends on the happenings of a destinated, uncertain event in the future, whereas Gharar describes risky dealings.
+Maysir is included in contracts in which the ownership of goods depends on the happenings of a destined, uncertain event in the future, whereas Gharar describes risky dealings.